Sequential importance sampling for estimating expectations over the space of perfect matchings: Notation and Background

 In our setting, the sampling space $\chi$ is the set of perfect matchings, the target distribution $\nu$ is the uniform distribution over $\chi$, and $\mu$ is the sampling distribution by using Algorithm \ref{alg: SIS-matching}.
-Note that here, $\rho=d\nu/d\mu$ is known only up to a constant.
+Note that here, $\rho$ is known only up to a constant.
 Still, we can use the estimator $I_N(f)$ to approximate the size of $\chi$.
 For that purpose, we set $f(x)=|\chi|$ for all $x\in \chi$.
-Then for any sample $X_i$ from the sampling distribution $\mu$, Therefore, evaluating $I_N(|\chi|)$ is possible without knowing the exact value of $\rho(X)$ because,
+This choice of $f$ yields \eqref{eq: matching estimator}.
+Because for any sample $X_i$ from the sampling distribution $\mu$, Therefore, evaluating $I_N(|\chi|)$ is possible without knowing the exact value of $\rho(X)$ because,

 Given the estimator $I_N$, our goal is to bound the number of samples $N$.
 The traditional approach is to bound the variance of the estimator